Sebastián Leto: Second spell at Panathinaikos

 In early February 2015, there were rumours of a return to Panathinaikos, after Leto was released from Catania.

-The manager of Palermo, Guillermo Barros Schelotto spoke about his compatriot and former player at Lanús, Sebastian Leto, and his desire to return in Greece for Panathinaikos.
+The manager of Palermo, Guillermo Barros Schelotto, spoke about his compatriot and former player at Lanús, Sebastian Leto, and his desire to return in Greece for Panathinaikos.
 "Leto was enjoying being in an Argentine club and having his family along, but he always wanted to return in Greece for Panathinaikos.
 He had a serious accident, but he is strong and despite not playing match in Lanus, in a good fitness condition.
 Sebastian is a talented and clever player, with quality and still a future ahead of him, he will help Panathinaikos very much and maybe the next season decrease the difference from champions Olympiakos", said the 43-year-old Argentine at SDNA.

 On 5 February 2016, Panathinaikos officially announced the signing of Sebastian Leto until the end of the following season and the Argentinian left winger returned to the club after three years.
 On 3 April 2016, he helped his club by scoring a brace to win a game against Veria for the Greek Super League.
-At the beginning of the 2016–17 Superleague Greece he eventually picked up his favorite number, no.11.
-On 11 September 2016, he scored his first goal for the 2016-17 season in a 3–0 away win against Levadiakos.
-On 24 May 2017, thanks to a spot kick by the experienced Argentine attacking midfielder, Panathinaikos won a crucial game rivals AEK Athens at Leoforos Stadium, for the 2016-17 Playoffs.
+At the beginning of the 2016–17 Super League Greece, he eventually picked up his favorite number, no.11.
+On 11 September 2016, he scored his first goal for the 2016–17 season in a 3–0 away win against Levadiakos.
+On 24 May 2017, thanks to a spot kick by the experienced Argentine attacking midfielder, Panathinaikos won a crucial game rivals AEK Athens at the Leoforos Alexandras Stadium, for the 2016-17 Play-offs.

-On 1 June 2017, Panathinaikos announced that the club will not renew Leto's contract, so their co-operation ended.
+On 1 June 2017, Panathinaikos announced that the club will not renew Leto's contract, so their relationship ended.

 On 8 October 2017, Leto, (after Michael Essien, Rasmus Thelander, Jens Wemmer, Stathis Tavlaridis and Niklas Hult) became the latest player to file an appeal against Panathinaikos for late payment.
 The Argentinian claimed had not been paid his wages by the club since January 2017, estimated to amount to €181,315.

 Emirates Club

 On 20 August 2017, he signed a long season contract, with the possible extension for a year, with UAE Arabian Gulf League club Emirates Club.
-On 17 September in his debut with the club, he scored his first goal against Al Dhafra FC sealing a 3–3 home draw.
+On 17 September in his debut with the club, he scored his first goal against Al Dhafra, sealing a 3–3 home draw.